TechOpsX/tidypackage/README.rst

-# tidypackage
-Test how to publish python package to pypi
+Demo for publishing python package to pypi use twine

 run "make upload" to upload to  https://upload.pypi.org